sandproject/beautiful-jekyll/index.md

 <h6>Cases:</h6>
 <hr>

-We are pround to say that folks from B-root and CloudFare are using the proposed methodology to monitor their anycast networks.
+We are proud to say that folks from root-server letter B and CloudFlare are using the proposed methodology to monitor their anycast networks.

 <div class="col-sm-12 col-sm-offset-0">
     <div class="row text-center">